prahladyeri/VisualAlchemist/README.md

 ### Installation and Usage

-Visual Alchemist is presently a pure `html` app, so you can simply copy the `github` repo and host it.
-However, Flask support is also added as I intend to add more backend-specific features soon.
-To install the flask-based version, first ensure that you already have `flask`, `jinja2` and `sqlalchemy` installed.
-Then, just download the repo and copy to a folder and issue the following command:
+Visual Alchemist is a [Flask](http://flask.pocoo.org/)-based app due to Flask's versatility & ability to accommodate future features.

+To run VA, you'll need to install the minimum requires via the requirements.txt file.
+Run the following commands to install requirements in a virtual environment from within the application root directory (assuming you have pip and virtualenv installed:

+    virtualenv venv
+    source venv/bin/activate
+    pip install -r
+    deactivate

+To run the app, go to the application root directory and type:

-	python valchemist.py
+    venv/bin/python valchemist.py

 ### Contribute